-The answer to any "how to grow X" question must address the basics, and it's no different here.
+The answer to any "how do you grow X?" question must address the basic requirements, and it's no different here.
 So below I present the best growing conditions for bamboo.
 You need to master the basics first, concerning:

 - Sun (or protection from sun)

-On the subject of growing requirements for bamboo, the American Bamboo Society states that "most large bamboos grow quicker and do their best in full sun."
+On the subject of growing conditions for bamboo, the American Bamboo Society states that "most large bamboos grow quicker and do their best in full sun."
 However, they are also quick to point out that "Fargesias and most Thamnocalamus are happier with some shade during the hottest part of the day."
-Take note of that, because later in this FAQ series I will be discussing one of the Fargesias.
+Take note of that requirement, because later in this FAQ series I will be discussing one of the Fargesias.

-To stimulate growth in bamboo plants, apply a fertilizer high in nitrogen.
+To stimulate growth in the plants, apply a fertilizer high in nitrogen.

-Bamboo plants like a lot of water, but they also need a well-drained soil.
-While it is necessary to saturate the entire planting area when growing running bamboo plants, you can restrict watering for clumping bamboos to the area around the base ("clump") of the plant.
+Bamboo likes a lot of water, but it also needs a well-drained soil.
+While it is necessary to saturate the entire planting area when growing running bamboo plants, you can restrict watering for clumping types to the area around the base ("clump") of the plant.